 Those who do heavily drink and abuse the substance during youth and college tend to see their grades suffer.
 Many have admitted to missing classes, dropping out and losing friendships because of their drinking-related issues.
 They’re also more liable to getting into violent and dangerous situations or contracting STD’s.
 In addition to those consequences, heavy drinking can have effects on the world around young people.
 It often leads to antisocial behavior, such as violence and aggression.

 The social effects of alcoholism on youth are some of the most prevalent.
 Many colleges now focus on highlighting and educating their students about the dangers of heavy drinking.
-Some even have their own rehab programs to help guide students back on to a better path.
-This is the hope of avoiding social consequences, such as youth being more liable to becoming alcoholics later in life.
+Some even have their rehab programs to help guide students back on to a better path.
+This is the hope of avoiding social consequences, such as youth being more liable to become alcoholics later in life.

 Dealing With The Social Effects Of Alcoholism

 The social effect of alcoholism isn’t one that is easy for anyone to deal with.
 The social effects of alcohol abuse make people unpredictable and often unreliable.
 They are liable to lose their jobs, become violent or simply lose interest in relationships.
-In addition to that, the mental effects of alcohol can leave even former drinkers struggling.
+In addition to that, the mental alcohol effects can leave even former drinkers struggling.
 With all that considered, can the effects of heavy drinking be a cause for treatment for mental illness?
 Is alcoholism a disability for social security?

 Social security disability for alcoholism isn’t currently available for those simply suffering from just alcoholism.
 However, those who do suffer mental health issues because of the drug can get help.
 This, in turn, will give families and former abusers a little more support when they so desperately need it and therefore benefit society.
 Despite this support, there are many other, even more effective ways to deal with the social effects of alcohol abuse and curbing alcohol cravings.